Rudeus-Greyrat-00/General-purpose-GameDev-Dialogue-System/README.md

 ______________________________________________________________________________________________________________________

 Now, every time you get a dialogue the first thing to do is to fill the outcomes of all the conditions, and fill all the values of all the runtime variables.
-This really depends of your implementation.
-How to do it it really depends on you, a possible way could be the following:
+How to do it it really depends on you and on your implementation, a possible way could be the following:

 ![image](https://user-images.githubusercontent.com/96582680/155018140-d5a2e906-4cc2-4762-ba81-aa00cdca15ea.png)